cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 To perform the augmentation, a processor needs to create a copy of the original SDF model.
 It then iterates over all entries within the Supplement's `amend` array elements.
 During each iteration, the processor first obtains a reference to the target referred to by the JSON pointer in the respective key.
-This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's value as the `Patch` argument; the target is replaced with the result of the merge-patch.
+This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's `delta` value as the `Patch` argument; the target is replaced with the result of the merge-patch.

 Once the iteration has finished, the processor returns the resulting augmented SDF model.
 Should the resolution of a JSON pointer or an application of the JSON Merge Patch algorithm fail, an error is thrown instead.